tweag/FawltyDeps/README.md

 #### User-defined mapping

-You may define your mapping by providing a toml file with package to imports mapping, `my_mapping.toml`:
+As a final solution and/or an ultimate override, you may define your own mapping of dependency names to import names, by providing a TOML file like this:

 ```toml
 my-package = ["mpkg"]